agorushkin/args/README.md

 ## 🛠️ Contribution

 Feel free to open an issue or a pull request if you have any suggestions or changes you'd like to see.
-I would very much appreacite it.
+I would very much appreciate it.
 Leaving a star is also a great way to show your support.

 Made with ❤️ by [agorushkin](https://github.com/agorushkin)